mculhane/project-notebook/November 9.md

     can create/modify settings and menu items.
 * 0.75 hours
   * Worked on project notebook and created critique summary.
+* 1.5 hours
+  * Spent a while looking at Scala vs. Python as a suitable host language.
+A summary of conclusions/musings is [here](https://github.com/mculhane/project/wiki/Host-Language-Thoughts).

 ## Post-critique summary